 – Brian Podany, Safety Services Manager / Police Chief, Blaine Police Department

 The Minnesota State Patrol (MSP) employs approximately 600 state troopers who work to ensure the safe and efficient movement of traffic on Minnesota’s roads, investigate crimes that are within the state’s jurisdiction or cross local jurisdictions, and provide other law enforcement services.3 Troopers also spend their time educating citizens, investigating crashes, conducting rescue missions, and working closely with other law enforcement agencies.
 Applicants must meet POST standards, which include having a two- or four-year degree in any course of study.
 The MSP also uses an initial online personality assessment as a first screening test.
 The starting salary for MSP officers is $54,789 per year.3

 Minnesota Sheriff Deputy Requirements

-Sheriff’s deputies patrol county roads and provide security for the county, similarly to police officers patrolling cities.
+Sheriff’s deputies patrol county roads and provide security for the county, similar to police officers patrolling cities.
 Sheriff’s deputies are also responsible for county-level corrections, including prisoner transport and security.
 Aspiring sheriff’s deputies in Minnesota must meet state POST standards for law enforcement officers.
 It is not uncommon for counties to require additional qualifications, such as prior POST certification and law enforcement experience.

 The Ramsey County Sheriff’s Office (RCSO) has approximately 400 employees and active volunteers serving an area with over 500,000 residents.4 Sheriff’s deputies with the RCSO earn a starting salary of $55,890 per year and can earn up to $81,764 per year.4 The RCSO seeks deputies who meet the state’s requirements and have familiarity with Ramsey County and its communities.